 While there is a vast literature on Christianity and science, the approach taken in Church Scientific is best presented by only a handful of books.
 That makes recommendations much simpler…

 Here are the books we recommend starting with.

 - Alan Chalmers: What is this thing called Science?
 (1978; 4th edn 2013): The best introduction we know to the problem of what scientific progress really is.
-Although not written from a Christian perspective, this book sets the agenda for much of what we discuss in Church Scientific.
+Although not from a Christian perspective, this book provides excellent background to much of what we discuss in Church Scientific.

-- Craig Bartholomew and Mike Goheen: Christian Philosophy: A Systematic and Narrative Introduction (2013): A broad overview of the sweep of the Western tradition of philosophy, from ancient Greek to modern thought.
-The final chapters focus on Christian traditions of Reformed Epistemology and Reformational Philosophy, providing a gateway to what Church Scientific looks at.
+- Craig Bartholomew and Mike Goheen: Christian Philosophy: A Systematic and Narrative Introduction (2013): A broad overview of the sweep of Western philosophy, from ancient Greek to modern thought.
+The final chapters focus on the Christian traditions of Reformed Epistemology and Reformational Philosophy, providing a gateway to what Church Scientific looks at.

 - Willem Ouweneel: Wisdom for Thinkers: an introduction to Christian philosophy (2014): A short introduction to Reformational philosophy with plenty of general comments about scientific thinking.

 2. More advanced reading: Christian writers

 - Herman Dooyeweerd: The Secularization of Science (1966): One of the most helpful short articles on the nature of science by the cofounder of Reformational philosophy. [pdf here]

 - Roy A Clouser: The Myth of Religious Neutrality (2nd edn 2005): The standard textbook on a Reformational philosophy of religion and science.
 Clear and friendly!

 - Lydia Jaeger: What the Heavens Declare: Science in the light of creation (2012): A sustained elaboration of the philosophical understanding of God’s freedom in creation and how this illuminates the practice of the sciences and the defence of Christian faith.